chetan6780/POC/README.md

 # POC
-Some of my bigginer python programs as proof of concept.
+Some of my bigginer python programs.